 What does the Bible say about Revelation, Apostles, and Prophets?

 I know the topic at hand may be controversial to some.
 However, before you read this please know this information is not given because I am seeking to be controversial.
 I don’t want to fight, I don’t want to divide, I really just want to know Jesus and His truth.
 I wrote down some thoughts that helped me work through issues as it relates to truth and those who claim to share it.
 I want to trust in the Lord as he as revealed himself and I want to hear His truth as he has proclaimed it.
 There are people in this world that God has gifted to claim his truth and people in this world who claim to have that gift when in fact they do not.
 I want to be cautious and search God’s word carefully as it says to do in Acts 17:11.
 I want to prove all things and hold on to the truth as it says in 1 Thess.
 5:21.
-I don’t want to believe those who claim to be of God when in fact they are not as it encourages us to do in 1 John 4:1.
+I don’t want to believe those who claim to be of God when in fact they are not.
+We should strive to follow 1st John 4:1.
 If you read the following blog, I hope you read it as a person that is open to scripture and not as one who feels defensive.
 I hope you read as a person who simply wants to follow after Jesus.
 I hope you are ready and willing to grab ahold of Jesus, and his truth.
 Be willing to let go of false teaching and teachers.
 Jesus is interested in your heart and He loves you more than anyone.

 Define your Terms

 Some people define the words Apostle and Prophet different from the definition the Bible uses for a person who held the OFFICE of Apostle or Prophet.
 Therefore defining these terms are important.